 Reasons You Should Do Business With Us:

 We've been fixing cars since 1980 and are experts in all things auto repair.
 If you are in the 92806 area or nearby, don't hesitate to schedule an appointment with Import Auto Clinic either online or via phone at 714-632-0100.
-Import Auto Clinic - Quality you Can Trust, at a Fair Price.
+Import Auto Clinic - Service You Can Trust at a Fair Price.